young5454/ABComp/README.md

 That is, a directory named `data/` must be created within your EggNOG-mapper directory, then the above script is run to download all databases provided by EggNOG-mapper.

 ### Trimmomatic adapter FASTAs
 For running trimmomatic, please save the required adapter sequence FASTAs you need to specify in the `adapters/` directory inside your workspace.
-The sequence FASTA files can be acquired from the [Trimmomatic github](https://github.com/usadellab/Trimmomatic).
+The adapter FASTA files can be acquired from the [Trimmomatic github](https://github.com/usadellab/Trimmomatic).

 # Running the Pipeline
-Once you have followed the Getting Started section and setup everything, you can start the Snakemake run!
+Once you have followed the Getting Started section and setup everything, you can finally start the Snakemake run !

 ## Assembly polishing
 The below code will start the assembly polishing pipeline with using up to 4 cores.
 Make sure you activate the default conda environment before your Snakemake run.